 Holyrood real estate guide & listings for sale

-People who prefer a relaxed environment will enjoy Holyrood.
-This part of the city is very quiet, as there are usually low levels of noise from traffic.
-Lastly, green spaces, like Holyrood Park, are very well-distributed and there are a few of them nearby for residents to unwind in, which results in them being very easy to access from the majority of locations in the neighbourhood.
+Holyrood offers a calm atmosphere and will appeal to home buyers who enjoy spending time in green spaces.
+Most areas in this part of Edmonton are very quiet, as there isn't a lot of street noise or city clamour.
+Finally, green spaces, such as Holyrood Park, are very well-distributed and there are a few of them nearby for residents to unwind in, resulting in them being very easy to reach from the majority of locations within the neighbourhood.

 Holyrood will please house buyers that use a diversity of means of transportation.
 Holyrood benefits from a fairly good public transit system.
 There are about 10 bus lines passing through the neighbourhood, and it is especially convenient to reach a nearby bus stop from most houses.
 Walking is also feasible for property owners in Holyrood, although common amenities such as post offices or hardware stores can be an occasionally long walk away.
 The bike is a reasonably good means of transportation in Holyrood since the bicycling infrastructure is well-developed, and cyclists do not face serious slopes.

 A majority of the housing growth in Holyrood occurred before the 1960s.
 In this area, the majority of dwellings are single detached homes, while townhouses are also present in the housing stock.
 Homeowners occupy about 60% of the properties in Holyrood while the remainder are rented.
 This area has a good choice of housing sizes, ranging from lofts to four or more bedrooms.

 It is convenient to access the closest grocery store on foot in Holyrood.
 Likewise, Holyrood is a fairly good place in which to go out to eat.
 Concerning education, schools and daycares are easy to reach on foot from most properties for sale in this part of the city.